Mazic4/MetaStore/README.md

 # MetaStore: Analyzing Deep Learning Meta-Data at Scale

 ## 🔔 News
-- **[02/09/2024]** Our code is open-sourced!
+- **[02/09/2024]** We released the code of MetaStore!
 The code repo is still under construction, Please contact zhanghuayi01@gmail.com if you have any questions.

 We support the following methods:
 * naive: The naive method that store and compute on full gradient